 As motorists ourselves, the frequency of fatal automobile, commercial truck and motorcycle collisions can be a nagging concern that rarely goes away.
 And while most people have themselves never been in a serious traffic accident, no doubt there is a large percentage of people out there who know someone or have heard of a friend, relative or business associate who has been hurt or maimed in a bad traffic wreck.

-At the Law offices of Lebowitz & Mzhen, LLC, our legal staff spends its fair share of time behind the wheel, which means that we understand the dangers that Maryland roadways can present to the average commuter, soccer mom, business person or professional driver.
+At the Law offices of Lebowitz & Mzhen Personal Injury Lawyers, our legal staff spends its fair share of time behind the wheel, which means that we understand the dangers that Maryland roadways can present to the average commuter, soccer mom, business person or professional driver.
 Surely, many of us have observed at one time or another the ugly and distressing aftermath of a serious auto wreck on the roadside.

 Whether traveling through the Baltimore or Washington, D.C., area, traversing the surface streets of Annapolis or Gaithersburg, or just driving to the local supermarket, traffic collisions can happen without notice and with little or no reason.
 And while it is true that the majority of car, truck and motorcycle collisions do happen without warning, it could be said that many are probably avoidable.
 And, of those avoidable roadway incidents it must be said that impaired driving is one of the most preventable.